Troubleshooting uptime monitoring

 - Make sure your site is connecting normally to Watchful.
 If not, please review our troubleshooting connection problems guide.

 - Be sure that your domain name in Watchful site settings matches EXACTLY the address of your website, especially in regards to the use of

-- Whitelist the Uptime Robot IP Addresses as shown here: http://uptimerobot.com/locations .
+- Also Whitelist the IP Addresses shown here.
 You may need to contact your hosting provider for this.